kub-berlin/kub-weiterleitungsliste/README.md

 # development

-This repository contains pre-build static files.
-If you want to edit them, you will need node.js.
-Then run `make` to set up the development environment.
+This repository contains pre-build static files in `static/`.
+If you want to edit the code, you should edit the files in `static_src/`.
+Then run `make` to set up the development environment and build the files.

 Here are some things that might be interesting: